bfeif/personal-website/content/posts/geographical-indexing-explained-with-python-code.md

 [Z-order curves](https://en.wikipedia.org/wiki/Z-order_curve) are a type of space-filling curves, which are designed just for this purpose of mapping multidimensional values (such as latitude-longitude pairs) to one dimensional representations (such as a string).

 Geohash is quite powerful: it's simple, fast, and importantly, the geohash strings preserve spatial hierarchy (i.e. if your house is in the level 3 geohash `"t1a"`, then it is also in the level 2 geohash `"t1"`, and in the level 1 geohash `"t"`).
-However, you might have noticed a few issues with it by now.
+However, you might have noticed a few issues with it by now...

 First, while the Z-order curve is convenient, it does not preserve guaranteed proximity between latitude-longitude pairs.
 Due to edge effects, two locations that are close in physical distance are not guaranteed to be close in their computed geohash strings; furthermore, due to the nature of the Z-order curve, two locations that are close in their geohash string might not be close in physical distance.

 Second, while the [Mercator projection](https://en.wikipedia.org/wiki/Mercator_projection) of the map that is used by Geohash is convenient in its simplicity, it leads to high variability in the size of the geohash squares; furthermore, the Mercator projection has a discontinuity at both the North and South Poles (i.e. if you have a house in Antarctica at (-90°, 0°), it will not have a geohash -- sorry to disappoint!).

-The geographical indexing techniques that follow seek to rectify these two issues.
+The geographical indexing techniques that follow came after Geohash, and seek to rectify these two issues.

-### S2
+### 2. S2

 - public geographical indexing technique which maps latitude longitude pairs to squares with arbitrarily user-defined resolution.